-Come and experience new magic at Disneyland Resort Mickey’s Toontown now open in 2023 with so much love, character and magic poured into this reimagined space.
+Come and experience new magic at Disneyland Resort Mickey’s Toontown which reopened in 2023 with so much love, character and magic poured into this reimagined space.

 Mickey’s Toontown was first introduced to us in 1993 when it became an official land in Disneyland Park.
 In 2023 (almost exactly 30 years later!) we’ll see a reimagined space and plenty of ways to interact with our favorite pals at Disneyland Resort.
 Keep reading for more details.